convince-project/smc_verifiable_plugins/docs/source/reference.rst

 JANI models making use of plugins, can be executed only by means of its custom cache-less states expansion modality (using the `--disable-explored-states-caching` flag).
 Additionally, the paths to the folders containing all required plugins shall be provided when invoking SMC Storm (using `--plugin-paths`).

-Here an example for verifying the plugin-based model called `sum_dice_throws_plugins.jani` using smc_storm:
+Here is an example for verifying the plugin-based model called `sum_dice_throws_plugins.jani` using smc_storm:

 .. code-block:: bash